 Even if yeast is not the issue, treating for it just in case doesn't hurt anything.
 Because foreskin is natural, normal, and is not inherently dangerous to its owner, a yeast infection is usually the top suspect when redness, tenderness and/or swelling are noticed.

 If you suspect that your young son has a yeast overgrowth or infection, the following tips can help:

-- If you are using cloth diapers, you will want to strip the diapers to eliminate yeast, as it can survive on cloth.
+If you are using cloth diapers, you will want to bleach the diapers to eliminate yeast, as it can survive on cloth.
 Sunning the diapers will also help eliminate any residual yeast in the cloth.